snipsco/snips-action-reminder/README.md

 #### Cancel a reminder by its recurrence
 > *Hey Snips, cancel all the daily reminders*

+## Nice to have

+- [ ] When a reminder arrives, we should be able to reschedule it.
+(RescheduleReminder for the non-recurrence, create new for recurrence one)
+- [ ]

 ## Known Issues

+### :x: Assistant issue with key word `every week`

+### :x: TTS for all the recurrence reminders

+Now when we have a query like "Please remind me to call the back every weekend", tts will play: "reminder <reminder_name> is set for today at <time> weekends"

+### :x: TTS for `all_reminders` slots filled and non-filled

+Now when we have multi reminders in the system, it will always say `I'v found <number> reminders, reminder .. reminder .. `

+It's better change it to the following:

+If the slot `all_reminders` is filled: "I'v found <number> reminders, reminder .. reminder .. "

+If the slot `all_reminders` is not filled: "I'v found <number> reminders, the most recent one is <reminder_name> set for <time>, would you like to listen all the rest reminders?"

+### :x: Handle the reminders that is set for a past time

+Now when we have a query to set a reminder for "yesterday", this will work.
+But actually it shouldn't.

+### :x: Handle the time period case `TimeInterval`

+Now when a time period detected, like query "remind me to go to my parents this weekend", the `datetime` slot will be detected as time period.
+This should be handled.

+Same for the `start time`, probably for `end time` as well

+### :x: Keep the reminders only for a couple of days

+Now the system will keep all the created reminders.
+The design is the system should only keep the reminders expired for not more than some days (for example two weeks).
+This should be able to config in the user config file.

 ### :white_check_mark:[Solved] Datetime tts pronunciation